a-wong-8/Javascript-project/README.md

-# Drag Est - A quarter mile drag race outcome visualizer
+# a/A auto Analyzer - A quarter mile drag race outcome visualizer

 # Background